CuyZ/NotiZ/Documentation/06-Administrator/02-CustomEvent/Index.rst

 .. hint::

-    If one need a more specific implementation for an event, the interface ``\CuyZ\Notiz\Core\Event\Event`` can be implemented instead.
+    If one needs a more specific implementation for an event, the interface ``\CuyZ\Notiz\Core\Event\Event`` can be implemented instead.

 Here is an event bound to our previous sent signal: